bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_1.md

 > Is there only one type of linear programming?

 Yes, linear programming is what I described in class.
-There are various methods of solving linear programs thoough.
+There are various methods of solving linear programs though.